Demi Rose Leaves Little To The Imagination In Very Revealing Minidress On Instagram

 “You can give me a dictionary because you left me speechless… you are one in a million,” one user noted.

-“e have the same bday @demirosemawby‼️ Aries season!!!” another one shared, adding the Aries symbol emoji.
+“We have the same bday @demirosemawby‼️ Aries season!!!” another one shared, adding the Aries symbol emoji.

 As The Sun pointed out, the model also has acting aspirations, adding that she has been studying acting and also taking lessons.
 Demi Rose has previously said that she would love to appear in movies, and that being a Bond girl in one of the James Bond films has always been one of her main dreams.
 With this in mind, Demi Rose has also said she has plans to move to the U.S. to act on her acting aspirations.